Linuxfabrik/monitoring-plugins/check-plugins/xca-cert/README.rst

     options:
-      -h, --help            show this help message and exit -V, --version         show program's version number and exit -c CRIT, --critical CRIT
-                            Set the critical for the expiration date in days.
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit -c, --critical CRIT   Set the critical for the expiration date in days.
                             Default: 5
       --defaults-file DEFAULTS_FILE
                             Specifies a cnf file to read parameters like user,